zobtube/zobtube/README.md

 `ZT_DB_DRIVER` | `db.driver` | `postgresql` - `sqlite` | Driver used for the database
 `ZT_DB_CONNSTRING` | `db.connstring` | `zt.db` - `host=pg user=zt password=topsecret dbname=zobtube port=5432 sslmode=disable` | Connection string to pass to the database driver
 `ZT_MEDIA_PATH` | `media.path` | `/mnt/zobtube` - `./my_library` - `C:\Users\zt\videos` | Library base path, where all content will be stored.

-## :white_check_mark: Coming developments

-### Road to 1.0.0

-:tada: Finally, all features, enhancements and bug fixed expected for 1.0.0 are released.
-ZobTube will now enter a phase of testing to ensure acceptable quality for the 1.0.0 release.

-### Enhancements not expected before 1.0.0

-- [ ] Add pagination
-- [ ] Movie scenes
-- [ ] Collections
-- [ ] Merge actors
-- [ ] Redirect to requested page after login
-- [ ] Add 'set as image' in triage towards videos / actors / channels
-- [ ] Add actor description

-And more to come!
-This list will migrate this Github project view as soon as 1.0.0 is ready.

 ## :page_facing_up: License